MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Preprocessor Execution Environment Options
 ------------------------------------------

+**Most MITgcm users can skip this section**; many of these flags were intended for very specific platform environments, and not meant to be changed for more general environments (an exception being if you are using a coupled setup, see below).

 The file :filelink:`CPP_EEOPTIONS.h <eesupp/inc/CPP_EEOPTIONS.h>` in the
 directory :filelink:`eesupp/inc/` contains a number of CPP flags related to the execution environment where the model will run.
-Many of these flags were intended for very specific platform environments, and not meant to be changed for more general environments.
 Below we describe the subset of user-editable CPP flags:

 .. tabularcolumns:: |\Y{.475}|\Y{.1}|\Y{.45}|